-Are videos autoplaying in your Twitter timeline driving you crazy?
+Are you frustrated by videos autoplaying in your Twitter timeline?
 I know they’re too much for me.

-And they’re too much for my colleague Rian Rietveld who commented on Twitter this week:
+And they’re too much for my colleague Rian Rietveld who commented on Twitter:

 — Rian Rietveld (@RianRietveld) July 22, 2015